COVID-19 (Novel Coronavirus) Information

 Current Impacts at John Wayne Airport

-- Airline Club Lounges: The United Airlines United Club and American Airlines Admirals Club are temporarily closed until further notice.
+- Airline Club Lounge: The United Airlines United Club is temporarily closed until further notice.

 John Wayne Airport continues to follow the health and safety recommendations provided by the Orange County Health Care Agency, California Department of Public Health, and Centers for Disease Control and Prevention regarding measures to protect against COVID-19.